-While each case is unique and must be evaluated on its own merits, you can undoubtedly begin to see why it can be prudent to work with a legal team experienced in personal injury litigation.
+As each case is unique and must be evaluated on its own merits, you can undoubtedly begin to see there are many good reasons why to hire a car accident lawyer experienced in personal injury litigation.

-While each case is different, having a lawyer who thoroughly understands and has experience dealing with North Carolina personal injury law can potentially go a long way toward your financial recovery efforts.
+Are you entitled to collect injury compensation beyond insurance policy limits?
+While each case is different, having a lawyer who thoroughly understands and has experience dealing with personal injury law can potentially go a long way toward your financial recovery efforts.
 So why choose us?

 But don’t just take our word for it.
 Check out some of the things clients have to say about us.

 4For information regarding standards for inclusion, visit www.bestlawyers.com

 5For information regarding standards for inclusion, visit www.superlawyers.com